GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 The rankings for food businesses and the main factors influencing them are shown below.

-Food businesses win visibility by combining strong local presence with high-quality and plentiful reviews.
+Food businesses win visibility by combining strong local presence, semantically aligned reviews, profile completeness, and authoritative signals.

 Health Sector